evo-company/hiku/docs/guide/database.rst

-Hiku's SQLAlchemy support is provided by :py:class:`hiku.sources.sqlalchemy.FieldsQuery` and :py:class:`hiku.sources.sqlalchemy.Field` to express table columns as fields in the edge.
-And by :py:class:`hiku.sources.sqlalchemy.LinkQuery` and :py:class:`hiku.sources.sqlalchemy.Link` to express relations between tables as links between edges.
+Hiku's SQLAlchemy support is provided by :py:class:`hiku.sources.sqlalchemy.FieldsQuery` and :py:class:`hiku.sources.sqlalchemy.Field` to express table columns as fields in the node.
+And by :py:class:`hiku.sources.sqlalchemy.LinkQuery` and :py:class:`hiku.sources.sqlalchemy.Link` to express relations between tables as links between nodes.

-``direct_link`` :sup:`[16]` is a special case: when one table contains foreign key to the other table - `many-to-one` relation or `one-to-one` relation, no additional queries needed to make a direct link between those tables as edges.
+``direct_link`` :sup:`[16]` is a special case: when one table contains foreign key to the other table - `many-to-one` relation or `one-to-one` relation, no additional queries needed to make a direct link between those tables as nodes.
 ``character`` link :sup:`[40-41]` is a good example of such direct link.

-Other relation types require to make additional query in order to fetch linked edge ids. ``to_actors_query`` :sup:`[12-14]` for example.
+Other relation types require to make additional query in order to fetch linked node ids. ``to_actors_query`` :sup:`[12-14]` for example.
 Such queries require selecting only one table, ``actor_table`` in this example.
 SQL query will be looking like this: